rrockfield/travixTest/README.md

 3. CrazyAir's unit test is not validating the request transformation.

 4. There is no unit test for ToughJet implemented yet.

+# Note

+More than 90 min. were used to deliver this test, due to many interruptions and obligations.

+Actually...
+I spent more than 30 min. just for formatting this documentation file.